kinoshitayoshihiro/composer2/docs/tone.md

 Velocity humanisation optionally maps note volumes to expression (CC11) and channel aftertouch (CC74).
 Enable these with the global settings `use_expr_cc11` and `use_aftertouch`.
+When `use_expr_cc11` is ``True`` a CC11 message mirroring each note's velocity is inserted.
+Setting `use_aftertouch` converts velocities to CC74 for devices that interpret channel aftertouch as a timbre control.

 ## Using ``ToneShaper``